 The remains of these styles can be seen in the Renaissance staircase tower and Gothic arched windows in the courtyard.
-Within the castles 50 rooms you’ll find lavish decoration including inlaid floors, panelled walls, and marble fireplaces.
-Outside are several beautifully laid out gardens, perfect for stolling on a warm afternoon.
+Within the castle’s 50 rooms you’ll find lavish decorations including inlaid floors, paneled walls, and marble fireplaces.
+Outside are several beautifully laid out gardens, perfect for strolling on a warm afternoon.

-Another schloss from a fairytale, Eltz Castle has all the elements – Rapunzel towers, half-timbered detail, pointy roofs, and access over a narrow bridge through a stone arch, all set atop a rocky promontory surrounded by dense forest.
+Another Schloss from a fairytale, Eltz Castle has all the elements – Rapunzel like fairy tale towers, half-timbered detail, pointy roofs, and access over a narrow bridge through a stone arch, all set atop a rocky promontory surrounded by dense forest.
 Your first sight of Burg Eltz is unforgettable!

 Enlarged over the centuries, by the mid-1600s the castle had reached its present size and today, the incomparable architecture from the Middle Ages makes this castle one-of-a-kind.

-Highlights of a visit include the Knights Hall, and its suits of armor, an original 15th century kitchen, the armory and treasury.
-The latter houses one of Germany’s most important private collections of historic art works, including gold and silver, jewelry and other treasures.
+Highlights of a visit include the Knights Hall, and its suits of armor, an original 15th century kitchen, the armory, and the treasury.
+The latter houses one of Germany’s most important private collections of historic artworks, including gold and silver, jewelry, and other treasures.